Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Moonlit Treasure Panoply/Azure Scorpion Gauntlets/The Scorpion Awakens.md

   - "[[ Divine Soul-Beast Exaltation]]"
   - "[[Thousand Venoms Sting]]"
 ---
-Defying Heaven’s will, the wielder unleashes Smiling Yathe from his prison.
+Defying Heaven’s will, the wielder unleashes [[Smiling Yathe]] from his prison.
-When the Lunar uses Divine Soul-Beast Exaltation, she can pay ten motes, one Willpower to manifest Smiling Yathe instead of her spirit shape.
+When the Lunar uses [[Divine Soul-Beast Exaltation]], she can pay ten motes, one [[Willpower]] to manifest [[Smiling Yathe]] instead of her spirit shape.
 He takes the form of a monstrous scorpion the size of a draft horse with a sky-blue carapace.
 He’s a spirit, but naturally material.
 Yathe receives all of Divine Soul-Beast Exaltation’s benefits and counts as an animal familiar.
 While Yathe is manifested, Thousand Venoms Sting’s anima cost is waived.
 ## Awakening